Talia178/SQL_Python__Students-Mental-Health/README.md

 The study found that international students have a higher risk of mental health difficulties than the general population, and that social connectedness (belonging to a social group) and acculturative stress (stress associated with joining a new culture) are predictive of depression.

-For this project, I will explore the `students` data using SQL and Python to find out if we can come to a similar conclusion for international students and see if the length of stay is a contributing factor.
+For this project, I will explore the `students` data using SQL and Python on Azure Data Studio to find out if we can come to a similar conclusion for international students and see if the length of stay is a contributing factor.